-If you are not Going during a busy time it can also be a waste of money.
-In Off Peak periods there really is no need for the Express.
-Queues are low and in some cases rides can be walk on without the Express Pass.
+If you are not Going during busy times it can also be a waste of money.
+In Off-Peak periods there really is no need for the Express.
+Queues are low and in some cases, rides can be walk-on even without the Express Pass.

 We Hate the fact that after spending $100’s on an entry ticket that theme parks have the gall to ask for $25 to park!
 Unfortunately, there isn’t a lot you can do about this.
 They have the Street parking locked down and we don’t really advise trying to get around the charge in this way at all.

 6 – Use the Metro

 The only option is not to park.
 The best method to get to the Park is via the Metro.
 The RedLine station is only half a mile away from the entrance and there is a free shuttle bus if that is too much.
 The biggest issue you will face is getting to the red line as we are not the biggest fans of L.A’s public transport.
 It will invariably mean a change or two depending on where you are Staying.
 At Least it’s convenient at universals end.